-Compatible plant species are generally encouraged on the ROW.
+Compatible woody plant species are encouraged on the ROW.
 Most herbaceous growth is acceptable and encouraged.
 Small trees and shrubs that mature less than 25 feet in height (Border Zone) are not usually incompatible unless due to their location or attributes they interfere with the function of the ROW.

 Some lower growing vegetation may be deemed incompatible because of their location and/or their nature.
-Dense woody vegetation, shrubs and vines are incompatible where they are capable of interfering with the inspection and maintenance of the poles, wires, access roads, paths, and gates, all of which need to be kept clear, especially for emergencies.
+Dense woody vegetation, shrubs and vines are incompatible where they are capable of interfering with the inspection and maintenance of the poles, wires, access roads, paths, and gates, all of which need to be kept clear, especially for emergencies (such as storms, fire, hardware failure).